Vresse-sur-Semois The Little Switzerland of Namur

 History Maquis des Blaireaux Forest (Vresse) Reconstructed Resistance camp (WWII)

-Industry Ardois'Alle Alle-sur-Semois Former slate mine, underground tour
+Industry Ardois'Alle Former slate mine, underground tour

-Gastronomy Fromagerie de la Semois Vresse Local production of ripened cheeses
+Vresse Local production of aged cheeses

 Conclusion

 The analysis of its history reveals a land of passage (Roman road) that became a land of refuge (Maquis, artists).
-Its heritage testifies to an ingenious adaptation to local resources, whether through the use of slate in construction, alluvial plains for tobacco, or rivers for energy and tourism.
+Its heritage testifies to an ingenious adaptation to local resources, whether through the use of schist in construction, alluvial plains for tobacco, or rivers for energy and tourism.

 A Successful Balance